nishio-laboratory/tsubame_exec/README.md

 - `tsubame-exec -c config.toml --tsubame-validation` is equivalent to including `tsubame_validation = true` in the top level of your `config.toml`.
 Use this option to invoke tsubame-specific safety checks.
 - define global options in `XDG_CONFIG_DIR/tsubame_exec/config.toml`. these options are merged with the config file every run.
 Use the global file to define, for instance, connection settings or syncs that should be run for every project.
 - Use `tsubame-exec --tail {stdout/stderr}` to wait for a job to submit and then follow a stream. there is currently no checking to see whether a job has finished, so this will block, use ctrl-c to exit.
 I suggest printing a message in your code to notify completion.
-- Command strings support templating using `string.Template`.
+- Some keys support string templating using `string.Template`.
 The `exec` table gets flattened (in the case of nested dictionaries, the key names are joined by '_').
-So, to use the resource type, use `cmd = "echo $resource_type"`
+So, to use the resource type, use `cmd = "echo $resource_type"`. `exec.name` is templated first, followed by `exec.env.dir`, and then finally `exec.cmd`.
+This order is chosen with purpose; it makes it possible to define a hyperparameter in the `exec` table, and then automatically change the job name and create a new directory for your run files.

 ## For non-tsubame users